 What to see

-The frescoess that were commissioned by the Medici family between 1559 and 1565 on the façade are unfortunately no longer visible, as they were covered with a layer of plaster in the 19th century.
+The frescoes commissioned by the Medici family between 1559 and 1565 that used to adorn the facade are unfortunately no longer visible, as they were covered with a layer of plaster in the 19th century.
 Old engravings show that the portraits of Giovanni and Giuliano dei Medici, as well as the coat of arms of Clemens VII Medici were depicted.

 The only remaining testimony to the Medici family’s former ownership of the palazzo is the inscription above the main entrance dedicated to Cosimo I.